A climate controlled basement storage room

 Proper storage of unopened epoxy resin

-Once our UltraClear Table Top Epoxy is delivered to your home, it's a good idea to bring it into a warm controlled space to preserve its life span.
-Unmixed epoxy components fare particularly well within a consistent temperature range of 60°F to 80°F.
+Once our UltraClear Table Top Epoxy is delivered to your home, it's a good idea to bring it into a warm climate-controlled space to preserve its life span.
+Unmixed epoxy components fare best within a temperature range of 60°F to 80°F.

 It's also good to keep it in a dry place, where it will be safe from humidity once opened.